thomasebsmith/naive/README.md

 - Inserting text sometimes messes up line breaks.

 #### Project TODOs
-- Store highlighting state as a JavaScript object rather than relying on the DOM structure (*in progress*).
 - Consider fast-inserting text without rehighlighting and rehighlighting when time is available.
 - Add true end-of-line insertion (including at the end of the file).